pcampeti/CMBSCAT/README.md

 ## Usage

-You can generate a new dataset of CMB systematics maps by doing (assuming you run from inside the folder `/CMBSCAT/notebook/`):
+You can generate a new dataset of CMB systematics maps by doing:

 ```python
 from cmbscat import cmbscat_pipe